Azure/mec-app-solution-accelerator/README.md

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/1712635/214922412-efc15e6b-166b-450e-a0cd-d139dc7b54eb.png">

+A 'MEC Application' is a subtype of application within the 'Modern Connected Applications' realm.

 Therefore, the main needs for this kind of applications are:

 - Event-Driven based on light message brokers